mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/operation/op_custom_aot.md

 - `tmp` as an intermediate variable to record the intermediate result of addition;
 - `axis` as an attribute of type `int`, and `keep_dims` as an attribute of type `bool`.

-aot-type custom operators provide functionality to add attributes, and then we can define a class of custom operators with a single source code.
+AOT-type custom operators provide functionality to add attributes, and then we can define a class of custom operators with a single source code.
 These operators have the same computational logic but achieve different computational effects by assigning values to the attributes during operator initialization.
-Additionally, to allow MindSpore to manage memory allocation and release, aot-type custom operators provide interfaces to specify the size of intermediate variables, allowing MindSpore to allocate memory for computation.
+Additionally, to allow MindSpore to manage memory allocation and release, AOT-type custom operators provide interfaces to specify the size of intermediate variables, allowing MindSpore to allocate memory for computation.

-### Dynamic Shape Support for aot-type Custom Operators
+### Dynamic Shape Support for AOT-type Custom Operators

 Dynamic Shape refers to that the shapes of inputs or outputs of an operator depends on the specific operation and cannot be calculated in advance at compile time.
 Specifically, there are two cases: the shapes of the operator's inputs are unknown at compile time, and the shapes of the operator's outputs depend on the specific input values.
 The case that the shapes of the operator's inputs are unknown at compile time is more common.
 Any operator, regardless of their own calculation logic, needs to support this case if it is used in a network that supports dynamic shape inputs.

-Currently, the aot type custom operators support the dynamic shape scenario when the shape of the operator's input is unknown at compile time.
+Currently, the AOT-type custom operators support the dynamic shape scenario when the shape of the operator's input is unknown at compile time.
 This is achieved by defining a C++ version of the shape derivation function to support type derivation for custom operators in this scenario.

 It should be noted that custom operators do not yet support dynamic shape scenarios where the shape of the operator output depends on the value of a specific input.

-## The Introduction aot-type Custom Operator Advanced Usage Interface
+## The Introduction AOT-type Custom Operator Advanced Usage Interface

 ### Main Function